Tscheggi/pyLoad-stuff/README.md

 pyLoad_filebot
 ==============

-pyLoad external automation with filebot
+pyLoad automation with the awesome program FileBot by rednoah